saesh/goal-lights/README.md

 ![Background noise detected](http://i.imgur.com/nlST3y3.png)

-When the number changes from 1 to 2 the difference is significant:
+When the number changes from 0 to 1 the difference is significant:

 ![Significant change in pixels](http://i.imgur.com/dMu8Taa.png)